Apicurio/apicurio-registry/README.md

 ### JPA
  - In the *dev* mode, the application expects a H2 server running at `jdbc:h2:tcp://localhost:9123/mem:registry`.
- - In the *prod* mode, you have to provide connection configuration to a PostgreSQL server as follows:
+ - In the *prod* mode, you have to provide connection configuration for a PostgreSQL server as follows:

 |Option|Command argument|Env. variable|
 |---|---|---|